-CMO transactions have a different market convention for the settlement of spot secondary market trades, which is three business days between trade date and contractual settlement date.
-The TMPG recommends, at a minimum, that all CMO trades for which the difference between trade date and contractual settlement date is greater than three business days be subject to margining.
+CMO, agency multifamily MBS and project loan securities transactions have a different market convention for the settlement of spot secondary market trades, which is three business days between trade date and contractual settlement date.
+The TMPG recommends, at a minimum, that all CMO, agency multifamily MBS and project loan trades for which the difference between trade date and contractual settlement date is greater than three business days be subject to margining.